erf/elite/README.md

 ## Why

-I wanted to split HTML into separate files and render them given some JSON without having to use a framework.
+I wanted to cleanup my web app without using a big framework.

-I came up with this solution to make my code cleaner, inspired by Flutter and a lecture by Magnar Sveen.
+I came up with this simple solution, inspired by Flutter and a lecture by Magnar Sveen.

-I now compose parts of my web app using 'el' blocks, given some JSON and import them as ES6 modules.
+I now compose parts of my web app declaratively using 'el' blocks, given some JSON and import them as ES6 modules.

 ## API